Secured Loans for Businesses: What Entrepreneurs Need to Know

 • Credit unions:Credit unions tend to offer lower interest rates than banks, but you need to join one before you apply.
 Their product range is normally narrower too, meaning they might not be able to offer you the loan you want.

-Backd offers working capital financing from $25,000 to $2 million, with term lengths up to 16 months and flexible repayment terms.
+Backd offers working capital financing from $25,000 to $2 million, with term lengths of up to 16 months and flexible repayment terms.
 Backd also has a business line of credit option that provides quick access to revolving credit that can be used for any business need.

 Our eligibility requirements are just that you have: